arjunsharman06/globber/README.md

 # Description

-A simple chatting application which allows users to chat with any users using this application
+A single room chat application where a user can chat whith any random online users and gets real time notificatiion .

 # Key Features